icatproject/topcat/Installation/README.txt

 TOPCAT ADMIN CONSOLE
 ####################

-Running topcat_setup.py --install will install the admin console.
+Running setup.py install will install the admin console.
 This gives read write access to the data used by topcat to connect to an icat.
 The admin console is a web application, https://localhost.localdomain:8181/TopCATAdmin/ A user name and password are required to log onto the console.
-The admin user is created when you run topcat_setup.py --install.
-The user name is taken from the topcat_glassfish.properties file, the default user name is topcatadmin.
-The password is set by the admin when topcat_setup.py --install is run.
+The admin user is created when you run setup.py install.
+The user name is taken from the topcat-setup.properties file, the default user name is topcatadmin.
+The password is set by the admin when setup.py install is run.

 TOPCAT MESSAGE FIELD